jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_logshipping_secondaryjob.md

 This alarm alerts you to jobs that are inadvertently or otherwise disabled.

- TIP: The Primary ID column may be hidden by default.
-See Show, hide and order columns for more information on how to display hidden columns.
+{% include tip.html content="The Primary ID column may be hidden by default.
+See Show, hide and order columns for more information on how to display hidden columns." %}

 ## Configuration